 Article I. Membership

-Section 2.
-Dues for membership, if any, will be assessed on an annual basis at a rate set by the AACR board of directors.
+Dues for membership will be assessed on an annual basis.
+Any imposed dues will be determined and approved at a rate decided upon by the AACR Board of Directors.

 Article II.
 Steering Committee